google/filament/libs/matdbg/README.md

 ## WebSocket messages

 Unlike HTTP requests, WebSocket messages can be pushed at any time and can travel in either direction.
-In our homegrown protocol, every WebSocket message starts with a 4-character command followed by a space character.
+In our homegrown protocol, every WebSocket message starts with a command that matches
+\[A-Z\_]+ followed by a space character.
 Command arguments are delimited with spaces.

 Currently we support only one command.
 It travels from client to server.